ccac-data-analytics/learn_github/README.md

 * If you really get into a bind, with merge conflicts in binary files or Git just acting super weird, and there's nothing vital on your local repository, you can remove it (**just the local copy!**) and re-clone.
 For that matter, if there *is* something vital, and you know what it is, you can move it to another directory and then delete the local repository/directory.
 I've done that more often than someone teaching you Git should probably admit to, but there we are.
 * If you remove a file and want Git to forget about it, the command is `git rm filename`

+## <span id="teachers">License and information for instructors</span>

+## <span id="teachers">Information for teachers</span>:
+This is meant to be a relatively comprehensive introduction to the use of GitHub on the command line, though parts of it are built assuming [exposure in another course]() and would have to be modified to use elsewhere.
+(I'll also accept pull requests with higher-quality images. ;))

+The lesson was designed to work remotely, with learners on a variety of different systems.
+(And it was built in spring 2020, which is why the visuals and videos are all very low production value.)

+This is all my own (Coral Sheldon-Hess's) work.
+It is all [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licensed, and I would ask that you please let me know if you're using it&mdash;because it makes me happy to know when I've created a tutorial someone else finds useful!